cran-task-views/NumericalMathematics/NumericalMathematics.md

     and smooting 1D data. `fitsmbsp()` can optimize knot positions and impose monotonicity and positivity constraints.
 Produced functions can be differentiated with `dbsp()` or integrated with `ibsp()`.
--   Package `r pkg("chebpol")` contains methods for creating multivariate Chebyshev and other multilinear interpolations on regular grids, e.g. the Floater-Hormann barycenter method, or polyharmonic splines for scattered data.
 -   `r pkg("tripack")` for triangulation of irregularly spaced data is a constrained two-dimensional Delaunay triangulation package providing both triangulation and generation of Voronoi